Non-Asymptotic and Second-Order Achievability Bounds for Coding With Side-Information

 The problem of channel coding with noncausal random state information was solved by Gel'fand and Pinsker~\cite{GP80}.
-Subsequent work by Costa showed that, remarkably, there is no rate loss in the Gaussian case~\cite{costa}.
-This is done by choosing the auxiliary random variable to be a linear combination of the channel input and the state.
 A general formula for the GP problem (with general channel and general state) was provided by Tan~\cite{Tan12b}.
-An achievable error exponent was derived by Moulin and Wang~\cite{Mou07}.
 Tyagi and Narayan~\cite{tyagi} proved the strong converse for this problem and used it to derive a sphere-packing bound.
-For both the WZ and GP problems, Verd\'u~\cite{Ver12} used generalizations of the (asymptotic) packing and covering lemmas in El Gamal and Kim~\cite{elgamal} to derive non-asymptotic bounds on the probability of excess distortion (for WZ) and the average error probability (for GP).
-However, they yield slightly worse second-order rates because the main part of the bound is a sum of two or three probabilities as in~\eqref{eqn:ver_bd}, rather than the probability of the union as in \eqref{eqn:le_approx}.
+For both the WZ and GP problems, Verd\'u~\cite{Ver12} used generalizations of the packing and covering lemmas in~\cite{elgamal} to derive non-asymptotic bounds on the probability of excess distortion (for WZ) and the average error probability (for GP).
+However, they yield worse second-order rates because the main part of the bound is a sum of two or three probabilities as in~\eqref{eqn:ver_bd}, rather than the probability of the union as in \eqref{eqn:le_approx}.

-In our work, we derive tight non-asymptotic bounds by using ideas from channel resolvability \cite{HV93} \cite[Ch.\ 6]{Han10} and channel simulation \cite{BSST, BSST02}\footnote{Steinberg and Verd\'u also studied the channel simulation problem \cite{Ste96}.
-However, their problem formulation is slightly different from the one in \cite{BSST, BSST02}.} to replace the covering part and Markov lemma.
-For a given channel $W$ and an input distribution, {\em channel resolvability} concerns the approximation of the output distribution with as small amount of randomness at the input as possible.
+In our work, we derive tight non-asymptotic bounds by using ideas from channel resolvability \cite{HV93} \cite[Ch.\ 6]{Han10} and channel simulation \cite{BSST02}\footnote{Steinberg and Verd\'u also studied the channel simulation problem \cite{Ste96}.
+However, their problem formulation is slightly different from the one in \cite{BSST02}.} to replace the covering part and Markov lemma.
 It was shown by Han and Verd\'u \cite{HV93} that this problem is closely connected to channel coding and channel identification.
-Hayashi also studded the channel resolvability problem \cite{Hayashi06} and derived a non-asymptotic formula that is different from Han and Verd\'u's.
-We will leverage on a key lemma in Hayashi~\cite{Hayashi06} to derive our finite blocklength bounds.
+Hayashi also studied the channel resolvability problem \cite{Hayashi06} and derived a non-asymptotic formula.
+We leverage on a key lemma in Hayashi~\cite{Hayashi06} (and also Cuff~\cite{Cuff12}) to derive our bounds.